qennis/ChinaCriticalMineralComtrade/README.md

 Pipeline for analyzing China’s exports of critical-mineral–related products using UN Comtrade data, with a focus on structure (HS6-level concentration), export controls, and price–volume dynamics.

+This repository accompanies my empirical project on China’s export controls on critical minerals.
+You can find the most recent draft of the paper in `paper/`.

 The repo does three main things:

 1. **Pulls** monthly HS6 trade data for a curated set of “critical” codes from the Comtrade v1 API.